SteelCompendium/compendium/docs/Bestiary/monsters/Monsters/Hag/Statblocks/Wode Hag.md

 > | ----------- | -----------: |
 > | **📏 Self** |  **🎯 Self** |
 >
 > **Effect:** The hag alters their body to become any size 1 creature, from a house cat to a humanoid.
-If the hag uses this ability while outside of any enemy's line of effect , they can choose to be automatically hidden.
+If the hag uses this ability while outside of any enemy's line of effect, they can choose to be automatically hidden.
 The hag can return to their original form as a free maneuver.
 >
 > **5 Malice:** The hag becomes a size 2 creature instead, from a bear to an ogre.
 While in this form, the hag's melee abilities gain a +1 bonus to distance and deal an extra 4 damage.